Private use of employer-provided vehicles

 You will need to calculate the ‘cash equivalent’ of your employee’s private use of the employer-provided vehicle.
 This is the amount that you will add to your employee's pay.

-The cash equivalent is a percentage of the Original Market Value (OMV) of the car.
-The percentage is based on the amount of mileage for business purposes.
+For the years up to 2022, the cash equivalent was a percentage of the Open Market Value (OMV) of the car.
+The percentage was based on the amount of mileage for business purposes.
+The cash equivalent can be reduced if your employee contributes to the running costs of the car.

 - Example 1